 - Creating a dedicated video portal for your educational videos

 - Designing a mobile app to allow users to access your content

-- Createing a video-recording solution for professors that automatically uploads or streams content to your account
+- Creating a video-recording solution for professors that automatically uploads or streams content to your account

 - Integrating advertising into your videos, and

 - Customizing your video player.

 As we’ve covered in this article, the education sector is uniquely poised to capitalize on the growing video content industry.
 And the appetite for great educational video will continue to grow, which makes monetizing educational videos a good strategy to implement–today!

 We hope the features we’ve reviewed in this article will help you to choose the right streaming solutions for you.
 Remember–look for a variety of monetization options, an integrated paywall, white-label service, and an integrated API.
 A service that ticks all these boxes will likely work perfectly for your needs!

-Ultimately, we hope that this information about monetization with an OVP inspire you to get your own educational videos up and running.
+Ultimately, we hope that this information about monetization with an OVP inspires you to get your own educational videos up and running.
 Any questions, comments, or ideas?
 Let us know below.
 We love to hear from our readers, and we will get back to you.
 For regular live streaming tips and exclusive offers, we also invite you to join our LinkedIn group.